turris-cz/user-docs/docs/hw/omnia/ssd-boot.md

 ```shell
 cfdisk /dev/sda
 ```
-5. If no partition table exists, it asks for a new one (partition table `GPT` is recommended).
+5. If no partition table exists, it asks for a new one (partition table `GPT` or `dos` is recommended).
 6. Delete all old partitions (if any).
 7. Create a new primary partition.
 Its size must be at least the same as the original (eMMC) partition has (see above).
 Mark this partition as bootable.